Massachusetts Sports Betting

 All three Massachusetts casinos take sports bets.
 They are MGM Springfield, Encore Boston Harbor and Plainridge Park Casino.

 At full capacity, Massachusetts could feature up to 15 mobile sports betting apps.
-So far, 10 licenses have been approved and eight have fully launched.
-Right now, you can bet on sports online in Massachusetts using DraftKings, FanDuel, BetMGM, Caesars Sportsbook, WynnBET, Barstool Sportsbook, Fanatics Sportsbook and Betr.
+So far, 10 licenses have been approved and seven are currently live.
+Right now, you can bet on sports online in Massachusetts using DraftKings, FanDuel, BetMGM, Caesars Sportsbook, ESPNBet (formally Barstool Sportsbook), Fanatics Sportsbook, and Bally Bet.

 Can you bet on sports in Boston?

 Yes.
 You can bet on sports in Boston at Encore Boston Harbor Casino.
 It is the newest of the three Massachusetts resort casinos.
 The casino sits on a 33-acre piece of land on the eastern bank of the Mystic River.
-In fact, it is merely 5 miles from central Beantown and is easily accessible across the Alford Street Bridge.
+It is merely 5 miles from central Beantown and is easily accessible across the Alford Street Bridge.

 Can you bet on sports in Worcester?

 Yes.
 You can bet on sports in Worcester, but only online.
 At this time there is not a retail casino or retail sportsbook in Worcester.
-Eight mobile sportsbook apps are available right now.
+Seven mobile sportsbook apps are available.

 Can you bet on sports in Foxborough?